-From mid-May 2015, trainers performing four 'named' roles, defined by the GMC, will be expected to complete an additional set of fields within SOAR to demonstrate that they meet the requirements for formal GMC recognition.
+From mid-May 2015, trainers performing the four 'named' roles - as defined by the GMC - will be expected to complete an additional ROT form within SOAR to demonstrate that they meet the requirements for formal GMC recognition.

 All Trainer details (named trainer roles, linked health boards and Educational Organisations) are imported into SOAR from Turas - the NES Training Management system.

 It is the responsibility of the Directors of Medical Education (DMEs) to maintain the data on Turas.

 We (SOAR) have no editing access to Turas.
 If you have been incorrectly flagged as a Trainer, please contact the DME's office and a member of the team will update Turas, and the information will sent to SOAR in automated overnight processes.